The History of the Cocktail Ring

 June 30, 2013 / Coloured Gemstones

 Are you looking for a statement piece of jewellery, a showstopper or something that looks like it has just been picked up from the set of ‘The Great Gatsby’?
-Or maybe you just want to spoil your lady with a NOT SO discreet knuckle duster?
+Or maybe you just want to spoil your partner with a not so discreet knuckle duster?

 Perhaps a cocktail or dress ring is just what you are after.

 Typically the cocktail ring has a large centre stone; usually at least 3 carats in size and surrounded with small coloured gemstones or diamonds.
 This was and still is a loose guideline.
 There are no rules when designing a cocktail ring!
-There are endless amounts of creative choices, from coloured gemstones to all other fancy details.
+There are endless amounts of creative choices, from coloured gemstones to all other fancy details, and different and unique cuts.
 It is meant to be over the top, flashy and fun to wear.

 The cocktail ring was again hugely popular during the post-war period in the 1950s and its popularity still continues today.